Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 born in 1948 in Westfalen.
 Qualified psychologist and psychotherapist.

-While studying, worked in substance abuse services and as
+While studying, worked in substance abuse services and as a

-schools for social pedagogy.
-From 1976 until 1996, he worked
+for social pedagogy.
+From 1976 until 1996, he worked as a behavioral

-on the therapeutic effect of slow jogging on the psyche.
-Since
+effect of slow jogging on the psyche.
+Since 1996, he has been

-1996, he has been a professor of Social Work Methods at the
+a professor of Social Work Methods at the University for Applied

-Schweinfurt, and faculty coordinator for the track "Social
+Sciences at Würzburg Schweinfurt, and faculty coordinator

-work with individuals who experience substance-related and
+for the track "Social work with individuals who experience substance-related

-mental health problems."
+and mental health problems."
 Supervisor for behavioral therapy.

 Published works: Joggen und Laufen für die Psyche.
+Ein

-Ein Weg zur seelischen Ausgeglichenheit (Jogging and
+Weg zur seelischen Ausgeglichenheit (Jogging and Running

-in Running Therapy), as well as publications about addiction
+Running Therapy), as well as publications about addiction

 disorders, clinical social work and quality assurance in social

-work.
-More > |
+work. |

 |